jnmacdnld/portfolio-website/content/projects/beam.md

 I spent my senior year of undergrad working in the Robotic Personal Asisstants Lab on the socially competent navigation project.
 My role was to move the project from a set of simulations running in Matlab to Python code running on a ROS robot in real-time.
-I designed a system which enabled modular swapping of different person perception and social navigation algorithms in order to gauge real-world performance.
+I designed and implemented an architecure which enabled modular swapping of different person perception and social navigation algorithms in order to gauge real-world performance.